aecker/attentional-fluctuations/README.md

 ## How to use

-In Matlab, navigate to the folder containing this repository, then run `startup` to set up the Matlab Path.
+In Matlab, navigate to the folder containing this repository, then run `startup` to set up the Matlab path.
 To reproduce the figures, simply run the respective function `figX_Y`.

 If you have questions of find any bugs, please open an issue here on Github.